raml-org/raml-spec/versions/raml-10/raml-10.md

 https://api.github.com/users/{userId}/keys/{keyId}
 ```

-A RAML processor MUST NOT allow one of the computed absolute URIs to be identical to another one; comparison of absolute URIs is done without consideration to the possible values of any URI parameter, i.e. any URI parameters are not expanded or evaluated but rather left as is.
+A RAML processor MUST NOT allow one of the computed absolute URIs to be identical to another one; comparison of absolute URIs is done without consideration to the possible values of any URI parameter.
+Any URI parameter is not expanded or evaluated, but rather left as is.

-The following example would be forbidden.
+The following example shows effectively duplicated URIs, as both paths combine to the same `/users/foo`.
+This is forbidden.

 ```yaml
 /users: